RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 **Instructions:**

 All instructions of section 1 are applied here, plus you may import the postman collection again 'cause it was updated with the new `register` and `login` endpoints.
 - You need to call the `register`, and then `login` and take the `token` response and use it as `Authorization: JWT <token>` HTTP header for all the endpoints that are all secured now.

+### Research and apply good practices on top of a NodeJS Express API - v3.*

+How it is a huge topic, I split it up to some releases.

+#### Asynchronous methods and REST - v3.1.0

+How Node.js is a single threaded framework that works on top of the delegation of tasks to the `Event Loop` we need to take care about our synchronous operations (eg. API, Database Calls) to avoid blocking of our app, so weed to leverage asynchronous methods as soon as possible.
+Therefore we're invoking all `Mongoose`, and `bcrypt` methods async available now and handling properly the application errors either sync or async through a `handle` middleware.

+We still need to work in a Cluster way and forking process, leveraging the number of cores available to us _(we'll do it later using PM2)_

+We can consider this API now REST level 2 of RMM, we are properly representing resources and working with HTTP Status Codes, so at this point, we've a solid API that can work fine inside an organization, **but** if your goal is to build a public API we need to think about a way to make our API self-documenting and provides a solid response format across the entire API, and is exactly at this points that the level 3 of RMM solves our problems, introducing the concept of `Hypermedia` and `Mime Types`.

+We need to work with an OpenApi spec and still talking about REST APIs, providing a cache response layer too.

+> Note: The API has versioning now.

+**Instructions:**

+Just a note here, you'll need to import the updated POSTMAN collection again.